 Students wishing to withdraw from College must submit a Withdrawal notification through UCanWeb.
-The student is responsible for re-sponding to and understanding any information sent to them during the withdrawal process.
+The student is responsible for responding to and understanding any information sent to them during the withdrawal process.
 Failure to respond constitutes understanding and acceptance of the consequences of withdrawing.
 The deadline to withdraw from courses is posted on the Academic Calendar.

-Non-Matriculated Students must complete the Course Change Notice and submit to the Registrar's Office within the posted deadlines.
+Non-Matriculated Students must complete the Course Change Request available in UCanWeb and act on the request within the posted deadlines.